Cllodh/Quickly-switch-to-Taiwan-input-method/README_EN.md

 # Bopomofo Keyboard Converter

 A web application that converts Chinese characters into Bopomofo (Zhuyin) keyboard input positions.
-It displays both the Bopomofo symbols and their corresponding keyboard keys, helping users understand how to type Chinese characters using the Bopomofo input method.
+It displays both the keyboard keys and Bopomofo symbols, helping users understand how to type Chinese characters using the Bopomofo input method.

 ## Features

 - Real-time Conversion: Instant display of results as you type
-- Dual Display: Shows both Bopomofo symbols and keyboard keys
+- Dual Display: Shows both keyboard keys and Bopomofo symbols
 - Network Access: Supports access from other devices on the local network
 - Responsive Design: Adapts to various screen sizes
+- Clean Interface: Clear labels and result display

 ## System Requirements